engineersakibcse47/FaceRecognition/README.md

 ### Continuous Delivery
 Continuous Delivery (CD) is a software development practice in which code changes are automatically built, tested, and deployed to production.
 The goal of CD is to enable faster and more reliable software releases by eliminating manual and error-prone steps in the release process.

-Continuous Integration (CI) is a software development practice in which code changes are frequently integrated into a single codebase, typically multiple times per day.
-The goal of CI is to detect and fix integration problems as soon as possible, by running automated tests and builds, to reduce the time and effort required to release new features and bug fixes to production.

 For the continuous delivery pipeline I used GitHub Actions to create the continuous delivery [CD] pipeline.
 In combination with pybuilder it is very convenient to use.
 Every time I push to my repository a new build is triggered.; my workflow CI pipeline builds including the following tasks:

 - Set up job
 - Run actions/checkout@v3